george-hawkins/no-gpu-docker-cuda/README.md

 ```

 Through the magic of `docker-compose`, this runs `nvcc` within a container on our local `add.cu` file.

+Note: `UID` and `GID` need to be made available so that `docker-compose.yml` can pick them up. `UID` already exists as a shell variable, so just needs to be exported, while `GID` needs a value and needs to be and exported.

 When you run the `nvcc` step, you'll see that the container outputs the warning: